 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

-- You will use the capsule form with a special inhaler device called an Aerolizer?.
-The medicine capsule should not be swallowed.
-It is placed only into the Aerolizer? inhaler that comes with the package.
+- You will use the capsule with a special inhaler device called an Aerolizer®.
+Do not swallow the capsule.
+Place the capsule into the chamber at the base of the Aerolizer® inhaler.
 This device opens the capsule and loads the powder medicine from the capsule into the air chamber.
 You then inhale the powder through the mouthpiece.
 Your caregiver will show you how to use your inhaler.

-- You will use the solution form with an inhaler device called a nebulizer.
-The nebulizer turns the medicine into a fine mist that you breathe in through your mouth and to your lungs.
+- You will use the solution with an inhaler device called a nebulizer.
+The nebulizer turns the medicine into a fine mist that you breathe in through your mouth.
 Do not mix any other medicines with the solution.
 Your caregiver will show you how to use your nebulizer.

 If a dose is missed: